jvalcher/termfu/README.md

   - `title`
     - String displayed in header or window
-    - Adding parentheses around the key binding allows termIDE to change its color for better visibility.
+    - Adding parentheses around the key binding allows term_debug to change its color for better visibility.
 <br />

 #### Layout ( `[ layout : gdb_debug_1 ]` ):